-To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.
+To view or print the department's publications, go to our website select Reports, Statistics and Legal Research from the main menu then click on Publications in the left had column.

-Leave the Paper Behind - e-file!
+e-file Leave the Paper Behind - e-file!

 - Quicker Refunds

 - Accurate

 - Proof of Acceptance

-- Free
+- Free \\

 No more paper, math errors, or mailing delays when you e-file!

 Get your refund quicker with direct deposit.

-E-file today, pay by April 15, 2021, to avoid penalties and interest.
+E-file today, pay by April 18, 2022, to avoid penalties and interest.